jplind79/RCAT/docs/source/config.rst

                    job-extra: ['--exclusive']

-            When default settings have been set up, the main properties that you usuallt want to change in the **CLUSTER** section are the number of nodes to use and walltime:
+            When default settings have been set up, the main properties that you usually want to change in the **CLUSTER** section are the number of nodes to use and wall time:

             ::